gravitational/teleport/rfd/0055-webui-ss-paginate-filter.md

 state: draft
 ---

-# RFD TBD - WebUI server-side paginating and filtering
+# RFD 55 - WebUI server-side paginating and filtering

 ## What